DPDPTeam/vision/glossary.md

-🙌 TEAMS AND PRODUCT'S ACRONYMS:
+# GLOSSARY

+## 🙌 Teams and Product's acroyms:

-CnE - Community and Enablement
+1. CnE - Community and Enablement
-DAM - Digital Asset Management (the database where all the digital assets used in marcom live) DDS - Dell Design System
+2. DAM - Digital Asset Management (the database where all the digital assets used in marcom live)
+3. DDS - Dell Design System
-DDSp- Dell Design System for Produc
+4. DDSp- Dell Design System for Produc
-DDD - Dell Digital Design
+5. DDD - Dell Digital Design
-DFS - Dell Financial Service
+6. DFS - Dell Financial Service
-DPDP- Dell Product Design Program
+7. DPDP- Dell Product Design Program
-DPM - Dell Product Model
+8. DPM - Dell Product Model
-PD  - Product Design
+10.PD  - Product Design
-FnC - Foundations and Component
+11.FnC - Foundations and Component

-🔊 WORKDAY'S ACRONYMS:
+## 🔊 Workday's acronyms:

-BRB - Be right back
+1. BRB - Be right back
-EOD - End of Day
+2. EOD - End of Day
-EOW - End of Week
+3. EOW - End of Week
-FYI - For Your Information
+4. FYI - For Your Information
-OOO - Out of office
+5. OOO - Out of office
-WIP - Work in progress
+6. WIP - Work in progress